HOKA Skyward X Running Shoe Review

 Cons

-The HOKA Skyward X offers decent lateral stability.
+The HOKA Skyward X offers a fair amount of lateral stability.
 It has a wide base and an H-shaped carbon plate to hold the two layers of foam together.
 However, its towering stack height and soft foam underfoot prevent it from being truly stable, making it only moderately secure, especially when the form begins to break down or during sharp turns.

 Pros